openaq/aqi-hub/docs/indices/taiwan.md

 Taiwan’s Air Quality Index (AQI) accounts for PM<sub>2.5</sub>, PM<sub>10</sub>, CO, O<sub>3</sub>, SO<sub>2</sub>, and NO<sub>2</sub>.
 Taiwan reports a daily AQI along with a real-time AQI.

-The Ministry of Environment (MOENV) is responsible for air quality management and establishing and implementing AQIs.
-It also provides a map of AQI values across Taiwan for users.
+The Taiwan Ministry of Environment (MOENV) is responsible for air quality management and establishing and implementing AQIs.
+It also provides a map of AQI values across Taiwan.

-The newest AQI documentation was implemented in December 2016, with the first air pollution control fees levied in 1994 [A].
+The newest AQI documentation was implemented in December 2016[^A].

 ## Color scale